Supplements

 | Dose-response (Brain Sciences 2023) | Healthy young adults | 10g vs 20g | No significant improvement at either dose — tempers the hype |

-The EFSA Rejection
+The EFSA Rejection — The Most Important Recent Finding

 In late 2024, the European Food Safety Authority formally rejected the "creatine improves cognitive function" health claim.
 They found acute cognitive effects only at 20g/day, not at 3–5g.
 "A cause-and-effect relationship has not been established."
+This is the regulator that reviews food claims for the entire EU — they looked at the full evidence base and said no.

 Kidney Fears Are Overblown